AvahSomto/Udacity-Data-Scientist-Nanodegree/Project_1/Write_Data_Science_Blog_Post/README.md

 ## Installation <a name="installation"></a>

-No necessary libraries to run the code here beyond the Anaconda distribution of Python and DataSpell Software.
+No necessary libraries to run the code here beyond the Anaconda distribution of Python and DataSpell IDE.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>